mozilla/standards-positions/README.md

 and the design fundamentals of each specification.
 Incomplete documentation, minor issues, or lack of interoperability testing are not reasons for a negative position, provided that intent is clear.

-We might also use the following labels for specifications where we do not have enough information or where the specification does not contain enough detail to make a good assessment:
+We might also use the following labels for specifications where we have not formed a position:

 - `defer` - Mozilla takes no position on this work.
 - `under consideration` - Mozilla has not taken a position on this work and is gathering more information.